 - The red absorbance trace produced by the system's peak detector.
-Absorbance units (also shown in red) that correspond to this trace are shown on the left Y-axis. - Purple absorbance and green ratio traces may be visible if you are monitoring a second wavelength.
-See the MONITORING THE WAVELENGTH RATIO [6.4.8] help topic. - The blue gradient curve that was used during the run.
-The % Solvent B scale is shown in blue on the right Y-axis. - The X-axis depicts the run time, shown as minutes or COLUMN VOLUMES [ON-LINE]. - Vertical lines appear at intervals along the X-axis.
+Absorbance units (also shown in red) that correspond to this trace are shown on the left Y-axis. - Purple absorbance and green purity measurement traces may be visible if you are monitoring a second wavelength.
+See the MONITORING THE PURITY MEASURE [6.4.9] help topic. - Green traces are from ELSD (Lumen systems) or external detectors. - The PurIon traces are color coded with the selected masses below the graph y-axis. - The blue gradient curve that was used during the run.
+The % Solvent B scale is shown in blue on the right Y-axis. - The X-axis depicts the run time, shown as minutes or COLUMN VOLUMES online. - Vertical lines appear at intervals along the X-axis.
 These lines indicate collection tube changes.
 To prevent the plot area from being obscured by tube change marks, PeakTrak may limit the number of marks.

-6.4.10 Manual Control of the CombiFlash Rf
+6.4.11 Manual Control of the CombiFlash Rf

 Manual Control can assist with method development, maintenance of the system plumbing, and system troubleshooting.
-To manually control the CombiFlash Rf system, first open the MANUAL CONTROL [6.3.9] window by clicking the Tools>Manual Control menu command.
+To manually control the CombiFlash Rf system, first open the MANUAL CONTROL [6.3.12] window by clicking the Tools>Manual Control menu command.

-6.4.10.1 Pumping Solvents
+6.4.11.1 Pumping Solvents